drejcreative/Client-Debt-Angular-4/README.md

 ##Instructions
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.5 so make sure to have it globally installed.
+Also you need to add your own Firebase Config in order to app work on your local setup.

 Make sure you have these installed
 1. [Node.js](www.nodejs.org).